Updated: Jun 22

 · Poor body image and body dissatisfaction

 · Avoidance of medical care.

 Weight bias is a major problem with weight loss and diet culture that can have significant impacts on health.
 NONE of this is okay with me and I find it incredibly unhelpful AND harmful.
 I want to assure you that no matter what you look like, you will be treated as a human who has the same rights as everyone else.

 But Michelle, Being Overweight Is Unhealthy

 A big problem is that a lot of times we just assume that weight loss = healthier.
 However, we need to consider the lifestyle behaviors before we decide if we’re being ‘healthy’ or not.

 Certainly, there are many reports stating that weight loss is associated with better health, but we can’t exactly tie the two together as a direct cause-and-effect.
 After all, is the better health because of just weight loss, or because of better nutrition and exercise habits?

 We shouldn’t be asking, “why do I weigh what I weigh?”.
 Rather, “why do I eat how I do, choose to exercise/not exercise, have sleeping habits like I do, fail to do self-care, lack self-compassion”, etc.

 We have to get to the root of how we live.
 Weight is merely a symptom of that.

-And if you want to learn even more about embracing an anti-diet lifestyle, then explore my virtual dietitian services.
-From an online course and group coaching to one-on-one support, I can help you ditch the diet culture and find true food freedom.
+If you're looking for support and I haven't scared you off yet, explore my virtual dietitian services.
+From an online course to group coaching and an intuitive eating podcast, this Omaha nutritionist can help you ditch the diet culture and find true food freedom!